google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 When you package media resources, for HLS and DASH, you'll need to separate the video and audio streams.
 Splitting the audio and video streams of a file is often referred to as **demultiplexing** or **demuxing** for short.
-Professional content creators record audio and video to separate files to begin with.
+Professional content creators often record audio and video to separate files to begin with.
 If resources come from a consumer-grade device, audio and video will be in the same file and you'll need to split them.

 In the context of preparing media for the web, demuxing is basically a file copying operation where I copy one of the streams to a new file.
 Using Shaka